Zhang-Zhiyuan-zzy/hotpot/README.md

 ## Usage
-The Hotpot is very easy to use, the core class of Hotpot is the `Molecule`, which is designed as the general interface for all functions around the total the package.
-In the following example, we first load a Molecule object by `SMILES` string.
-Add the build their 3D conformer:
+The Hotpot is very easy to use, the core class of Hotpot is the `Molecule`, which is designed as the general interface for all functions across the entire the package.
+In the following example, we first load a Molecule object by `SMILES` string, and then the build their 3D conformer:

 ```
 import hotpot as hp